ajsaavedra/MazeGenerator/README.md

 This project repo is ready to be used from Eclipse.

-To use Eclipse, install Eclipse and the Java JDK (if you haven't already, see https://eclipse.org/downloads/  and http://www.oracle.com/technetwork/java/javase/downloads/index.html for more details) then start Eclipse.
+To use Eclipse, install Eclipse and the Java JDK (if you haven't already, see https://eclipse.org/downloads/  and http://www.oracle.com/technetwork/java/javase/downloads/index.html for more details), and then start Eclipse.

 In Eclipse go to: File/New/Java Project